Manipal for the Traveller

 SRI KRISHNA MATHA

 For a more spiritual experience, Udupi’s famous Sri Krishna Matha is a must-visit.
-The temple is unique in that the idol of Lord Krishna is worshipped and viewed through a silver-plated window with nine windows, called Navagraha Kindi.
-The temple is open from 5:30 AM to 9 PM, however, most pujas are held between 6 AM and 10 PM, with another puja at 7 PMwhich is worth witnessing.
-After your time in the temple, do try to have food at Anna Brahma Bhojana Shale – which, despite being crowded, is the perfect conclusion to a visit to the temple.
+The temple is unique in that Lord Krishna’s idol is worshipped and viewed through a silver-plated window with nine windows, called Navagraha Kindi.
+The temple is open from 5:30 AM to 9 PM.
+However, most pujas are held between 6 AM and 10 PM, with another puja at 7 PM, which is worth witnessing.
+After your time in the temple, try to have food at Anna Brahma Bhojana Shale—which, despite being crowded, it is the perfect conclusion to a visit to the temple.

 Located on the Udupi-Manipal road, better known as Central Cinemas, the movies here are released in sync with the rest of the country.